Jiaxiwubu/jiaxiwubu.github.io/index.md

 I am currently a PhD Student at Boston University.

+I was a [research fellow](https://professional.heart.org/en/research-programs/a-trac/meet-our-fellows)for the American Heart Association Tobacco Center for Regulatory Science (A-TRAC) between 2020-2022.

-I received my PhD in May 2022 from Brown University, advised by [Dan Abramovich](http://www.math.brown.edu/dabramov/).
+I will receive my PhD in May 2022 from Boston University, advised by [Traci Hong].(https://www.bu.edu/com/profile/traci-hong/)

 ## Contact